cybre/salesforge-assignment/README.md

 ```

 2. Access the API at the default port at `http://localhost:3000`
+3. Import the OpenAPI v3 spec into your API testing app of choice: `swagger.yaml`

 ## Additional Commands
 - To stop the containers: `make stop`